You can also read Andy’s Story on Brainline: http://www.brainline.org/content/2012/06/andys-story.html

 The downside of the job was my home life.
 I would disappear, sometimes in the middle of the night, not able to tell my family where I was going or when I would return.
 I’d be gone for days at a time, leaving my wife with the task of managing the entire household alone.
 She was raising our two small children single-handedly.
 She didn’t like my job – the erratic schedule, the difficulty arranging childcare, the fearful and sleepless nights.
 But she knew I loved it, so she hung in there for my sake, doing what she needed to do, doing her part to get along.

 And that’s it.
 A hamburger, a broken car radio, a knock knock joke.
-Those are the last things I remember before my life was turned upside down.
+Those are the last things I remember before my life flipped upside down.

-I have been told that a car flew around the corner at a high speed and hit us, the driver claiming he lost his breaks.
+I was told that a car flew around the corner at a high-speed and hit us, the driver claiming he lost his breaks.
 When the ambulance came, the EMT’s strapped me to a board then brought me to the hospital, afraid that I broke my back.
 My wife was called by my great friend, co-worker, and neighbor – the one I told you about earlier.
-He proved to be a saving grace for my wife and myself in the early days after my accident, and without him and his family, I’m not sure we could have held up through all that was to follow.
+He was a saving grace for my wife and myself in the early days after my accident, and without him and his family, I’m not sure we could have held up through all that was to follow.

 As you can tell by my story, I never did regain my memory.
 I will be disabled for the rest of my life, but learning to adapt to the changes, learning to take life a day at a time, has saved me from the grips of depression.
 For all the therapies, doctors, and treatments that I went through, there is one piece of advice that stands out in my mind.
 My wife once said to me, “When you go to the top of the mountain and meet the guru who is going to tell you the secret to life, he is probably going to say, ‘Andy, don’t let things bother you so much”.
 There is a lot of truth in that statement, and now, all these years later, I try to live by those words to the highest degree that I can.